runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 Grandel is Vindel's sister city.
 It is located in the center of a large swath of farmland, especially grain.
 The city produces a significant percent of the Free Cities food supplies, and also ships food overland to other regions.
 Like Vindel, the surrounding farmland extends into Elyos but still effectively belongs to the city.
 In addition to food, Grandel produces wines, textiles, and other goods.
+It is the furthest upriver of the major free cities.

 ## Kenford